 Superheroes of Chemistry: From Lab to Life

-This past summer brought in a wave of superhero movies that featured mysterious kings, alien demigods, reformed burglars, and more.
+The summer of 2018 brought a wave of superhero movies that featured mysterious kings, alien demigods, reformed burglars, and more.
 But no chemists.

-Fortunately, ACS capped off the season by announcing Heroes of Chemistry for 2018.
+Fortunately, ACS capped off the season by announcing Heroes of Chemistry.
 For 22 years, the program has honored industrial chemists whose innovations have the greatest impact on our society. inChemistry is taking a closer look at the ingenuity, creativity, and perseverance of this year's "superchemists" who have paved the way for us all to live healthier, greener lives.

 Defeating the mutating villain